 - Butternut squash

-- Black beans
+- Black or white beans

 - Green beans

 If you liked this plant-based soup, be sure to try some of the following goodness next!